Moment-sequence transforms: Main results in 1D

 The arguments used to show Theorem~\ref{TSchoenberg} and its one-sided variant by Schoenberg, Rudin, and Horn do not carry over to our setting involving positive Hankel matrices.
 This is due to the fact that the hypotheses in Theorems~\ref{T2sided} and~\ref{T1sided} are significantly weaker.

-In the remainder of the paper, we will show how the assumptions in Theorems~\ref{T2sided}, \ref{T1sided}, and~\ref{Tminus} can be relaxed quite substantially.
+We show below how to further relax quite substantially the assumptions in Theorem~\ref{T2sided} (Section~\ref{Smomentsm11}), Theorem~\ref{T1sided} (Section~\ref{Smoments01}), and Theorem~\ref{Tminus} (Section~\ref{Smomentsm10}).
 In doing so, our goal is to understand the minimal amount of information that is equivalent to the requirement that a function preserves $\moment([0,1])$ or $\moment([-1,1])$ when applied entrywise.
 We will demonstrate that requiring a function to preserve moments for measures supported on at most three points, is equivalent to preserving moments for all measures.
 In particular, this shows that preserving positivity for positive Hankel matrices of rank at most three implies positivity preservation for all positive matrices.

 This latter point prompts a comparison to the case of Toeplitz matrices considered in~\cite{Rudin59}.
 Rudin proved that Theorem~\ref{TSchoenberg}(3) holds if $F$ preserves positivity on a two-parameter family of Toeplitz matrices with rank at most $3$, namely